 - Children are good at regulating how much they need to be eating, and will tell you when they’re hungry and or feeling full.
 It’s very common for toddlers to eat very little for a few days, and then eat really well a few days later

 - Most toddlers like to be independent, so give them a chance to feed themselves.
-After a little while you can always ask if they need some help putting the food onto the fork or spoon
+You can always ask if they need some help putting the food onto the fork or spoon

-- Children copy the behaviours of others, so you may well see your little one picking up on what an older sibling is doing, especially if it seems to get them attention.
+- Children copy the behaviours of others.
 Try to eat and enjoy regular meals with them wherever possible, and be a positive role model for them

 - Avoid giving food as a reward, for comfort or to keep your child busy